Technical Overview

 Definition

-Most AI products today are reactive.
-You type a prompt, you get a response.
+Most AI products in the procurement market today are reactive.
+A buyer types a prompt, the tool returns a generic answer.
 Chatbots wait for input.
 Copilots suggest completions.
-They are tools that respond when poked.
+They are assistants that respond when prompted.

 Comparison